 Michael Parks is a journalist and educator whose assignments have taken him around the globe, and whose "balanced and comprehensive" coverage of the struggle against apartheid in South Africa earned him the 1987 Pulitzer Prize for International Reporting.
 From 1997-2000, Parks served as editor of the Los Angeles Times, a period during which the Times garnered four additional Pulitzer Prizes.
-He will serve as the School of Journalism's interim director starting in mid-June of 2013.
+As of June 2013, Parks is the School of Journalism's interim director.

 Parks joined the USC Annenberg faculty in Fall 2000.
 In Fall 2001, he became interim director of the School of Journalism.
 He was named director of the school in March 2002 and finished his term June 30, 2008.